 - 3.1.1 Three technical delegates will be proposed by the Technical Commission for the OWG / YOG and FIL Championships (WM, EM, JWM).
-The Executive Board will make the final decision. - 3.1.2 For all other FIL competitions (WC, JWC, YAWC), the FIL Executive Board will appoint one permanent technical delegate of the FIL.
+The Executive Board will make the final decision. - 3.1.2 For all other FIL competitions (WC, JWC, (exception CC), the FIL Executive Board will appoint one permanent technical delegate of the FIL.
 The organizing NF will appoint two additional technical delegates.
+These technical delegates will - The organizing NF will appoint two additional technical delegates.
 These technical delegates will be responsible for individual tasks given to them by the permanent technical delegate, and they shall be available to the permanent technical delegate in an assisting function.